 - Scrape the bowl and beater again.
 Add the egg and mix just until incorporated.
 Traditional advice is to go no higher than speed 2 on a stand mixer; I will turn the speed up higher for literally 2-3 seconds to get it incorporated better, but no longer (if the egg beats too much, it will inflate in the oven, leading to cracking).
 Finish by hand if necessary.

 Have your caramel sauce measured and ready.

 - When the crust comes out, pour the cheesecake batter over it.
 Shake gently side to side to get it evenly over the entire crust.

-- Dollop the caramel onto the cheesecake--make sure you leave parts without caramel.
+Dollop the caramel in large dots onto the cheesecake--make sure you leave parts without caramel.

 - Gently shake from side to side again to even out the caramel a bit, especially if it is mounding high.
 Then take a toothpick or a chopstick and run it through the cheesecake--be sure not to hit the baked shortbread--in a long snake motion from side to side.
 Do not overdo it or it will get muddy looking--I made maybe 4-5 lines.

 - Confirm your oven is at 325 now (i.e., make sure you remembered to lower the temperature).
 Bake the cheesecake for 20-30 minutes (a large range I am guessing depending on how hot your crust was when you added the cheesecake--20 minutes was enough for me), or until the edges are puffed but the center still jiggles a bit when gently shaken.

 - Let the bars cool completely, and then wrap the pan in plastic wrap and chill for at least 4 hours, preferably overnight.
 I chilled them overnight since we had so many other tasty bars to eat!